PositronicSoftware/VoyagerAPI-Unity3d/README.md

 # ALPHA Voyager API Unity3d Tester & Source

+Please use the latest release when intergating in to your project > [Releases](https://github.com/PositronicSoftware/VoyagerAPI-Unity3d/releases).
 ---------------------------------------------------------------------------
 ## Initial Setup and Dependencies
 For new projects, make sure run in background is enabled in resolution: player settings.